Seddryck/Expressif/docs/_docs/numeric-functions.md

 Returns the argument number divided by the parameter value.
 If the parameter value is `0`, it returns `null`.

 ###### Parameter
-* value: The value to divide the argument value
+* value: The value to divide the argument value.

 ##### floor
 ###### Overview